A Step-by-Step Guide to the Mortgage Underwriting Process

 Why Is the Underwriting Process Important?

-The underwriting process benefits the lender by telling them whether or not to give you a loan.
+The underwriting process for a mortgage benefits the lender by telling them whether or not to give you a loan.
 For example, if your debt-to-income (DTI) ratio is too high, an underwriter can deny your loan application because you may have too much debt compared to income to afford the loan.
 On the other hand, if you can’t afford your loan and end up defaulting, the lender can’t make any money.

 What Is Evaluated During the Underwriting Process?